TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/project_forms.md

 1. Modify your `#new` action in the controller to instantiate a blank User object and store it in an instance variable called `@user`.
 1. Comment out your entire HTML form.
 It may be helpful to save it for later on if you get stuck.
-1. Convert your `<form>` tag to use a `#form-with` helper.
-The good thing is that you no longer need the authentication token because Rails will insert that for you automatically.
+1. Convert your `<form>` tag to use a `#form_with` helper and generate your input fields by calling their methods on your new form object.
+1. See the [Action View Form Builder Documentation](https://api.rubyonrails.org/v8.0.1/classes/ActionView/Helpers/FormBuilder.html) for a list of all input methods you can use with `#form_with`.
 1. Rebuild the form using `#form_with` and the `@user` from your controller.
-You'll need to switch your controller's `#create` method again to accept the nested `:user` hash from `params`.
+Make sure to check if your controller is set up with the nested `:user` hash from `params`.
 1. Play with the `#input` method options -- add a default placeholder (like "<example@example.com>" for the email field), make it generate a different label than the default one (like "Your user name here"), and try starting with a value already populated.
 Some of these things you may need to Google for, but check out the [`#form_with` Rails API docs](https://api.rubyonrails.org/v6.1.1/classes/ActionView/Helpers/FormHelper.html#method-i-form_with)
 1. Test it out.